jsinger67/parol/README.md

 ## The BASIC constructs we support

+Maybe you remember the old C64 with its BASIC V2?

+I decided to re-implement a small part of this BASIC dialect for as an example on how to use `parol`.
+You may ask, why to choose a forty years old language?
+I say, why not?
+Because we can and because it's fun. 😉

-It is not the purpose of this example to implement the whole BASIC language so we selected a useful subset.
+Since I can't implement the whole BASIC language in this example I selected a useful subset.

 We support the following language elements: